AlexanderGTumanov/hep-th-rag/README.md

   - `/processed` contains the processed versions of these articles, split into sections.
   - `/corpus` can be generated or downloaded from Hugging Face.
 It contains:
     - `chunks.jsonl` contains unencoded text chunks.
-    - `/embeddings` contains embeddings for the model w/o positional encoding:
+    - `/embeddings_nope` contains chunk embeddings produced by the mean pooling model without positional encoding.
       - `chunk_embeddings.pt` contains encoded chunks.
-      - `chunk_ids.json` contains chunk metadata for fast retrieval.
-    - `/embeddings_pt` contains embeddings for the model with positional encoding:
-      - `chunk_embeddings.pt` contains encoded chunks.
-      - `chunk_ids.json` contains chunk metadata for fast retrieval (since both models were trained on the same corpus, these IDs are identical to the non-positional ones).
+      - `chunk_ids.json` contains chunk metadata for fast retrieval (since all three models were trained on the same corpus, this file is identical across all three).
+    - `/embeddings_pe` contains chunk embeddings produced by the mean pooling model with positional encoding.
+    - `/embeddings_cls` contains chunk embeddings produced by the CLS token model with positional encoding.
   - `metadata.jsonl` contains article metadata.
-- `/model` contains the pretrained model and related files:
+- `/encoder` contains the pretrained model and related files:
-  - `model.pt` with the pretrained model weights.
   - `vocab.jsonl` with the corresponding vocabulary.
+  - `model_nope` contains a pre-trained model with mean pooling and no positional encoding.
+    - `model.pt` with the pre-trained model weights.
     - `history.pt` with per-batch training and validation loss history.
+    - `history.png` with png plot of loss history.
+  - `model_pe` contains a pre-trained model with mean pooling and positional encoding.
+  - `model_cls` contains a pre-trained model with CLS token and positional encoding.
+- When running from scratch, a `/decoder` folder will be created with the following contents:
+  - `model_bart` contains a pretrained BART-base model fine-tuned to the corpus.
+    - `model.pt` with the pre-trained model weights.
+    - `history.pt` with per-batch training and validation loss history.
+    - `history.png` with png plot of loss history.

 ---